elydre/profanOS/README.md

 ### Programing languages

-The kernel and userspace are developed mainly in C. In profanOS you will be greeted by the Olivine Shell (see the [language documentation](https://elydre.github.io/md/olivine)).
+The kernel and userspace are developed mainly in C. The Olivine Shell (see the [language documentation](https://elydre.github.io/md/olivine)) is the main shell language.
 You can also use the lua, sulfur, C and C++ languages to create your own programs.

 ### The Olivine Shell